Robin Jebavy • Glass Utopias

 Are there any programs or learning opportunities that you wish you had as a young artist?

 For the most part, I was very lucky to have had an excellent art education, especially after high school.
 During college, I did a semester abroad in Florence, Italy, which was an invaluable experience for me as a young artist.
-During the semester I took a drawing board with me to various streets, plazas and museums, and spent most of the days sketching marble sculptures, interiors, fountains, and cityscapes.
-The light and architecture in the city–as well as great paintings by Caravaggio, Botticelli, Raphael, etc.–opened my eyes profoundly.
+I took a drawing board with me to various streets, plazas and museums, and spent most days sketching marble sculptures, interiors, fountains, and cityscapes.
+The light and architecture in the city--as well as great paintings by Caravaggio, Botticelli, Raphael, etc--opened my eyes profoundly.
 I also did a wonderful summer studio program at the Pennsylvania Academy of Fine Arts to study portraiture.
 It gave me a strong understanding of the human head.
-I was making a lot of portraits at the time, so that was extremely helpful.
+I was making a lot of portraits at the time, so that was really exciting.
 I do wish the high school I attended had a better art program.
 Young artists need the benefit of a strong, sophisticated foundations education that offers an in-depth introduction to the technical, formal, and conceptual aspects of making and appreciating art.

 What would you say to a young person to encourage their study and practice of art?